Analysis | Former RNC chair on the GOP’s uncertain future: ‘You will not be a governing majority again as long as you’re embracing Trumpism and nationalism.'

 The Republican Party didn’t run on anything except supporting the personality of Donald Trump, Steele said.
 That wasn’t a winning formula in 2020 and it won’t be moving forward — especially with the Black and Latino voters that proved to be so decisive in states like Arizona and Georgia, he said.

 They’re not gonna take the White House at 2024.
-Who’s voting for them.
+Who’s voting for them?
 Where do you, how do you get 8 million more votes four years from now?
 If Donald Trump is still sitting there on the sidelines, bringing in everything that you do.
 I mean Republicans right now can’t even say the damn election is over and that they lost and Joe Biden is the next president without fear of the ire of Donald Trump.
 So how do they then go into our community and the Black community?
 Into Hispanic communities or any community and go, “Just ignore the last four years.
 That we’re just, we were just kidding.
-You know, don’t tell Trump, I said that. “ I mean, you know this idea that it all just suddenly like cleanses itself and goes away and we start fresh in two years in the 22 cycle in four years in 24, it’s not happening.
+You know, don’t tell Trump, I said that."
+I mean, you know this idea that it all just suddenly like cleanses itself and goes away and we start fresh in two years in the 22 cycle in four years in 24, it’s not happening.
 Donald Trump won’t let it happen.
 Leadership requires trust and it starts, it starts by you trusting the American people.
 Right.
 And the way you demonstrate that trust is how you lead them.

 What the GOP does from this point as their party leader is facing impeachment days before his successor is sworn in is still unclear.
 More Republican lawmakers have spoken out against the actions of Trump’s supporters than many people on both sides of the aisle expected given the past four years.